 We also saw particularly strong sales among our range of rotaries for large farms.
 This was driven by self-sufficiency policies introduced in Asia, and in China in particular.
 The need for increased domestic food production was already an issue due to trade disputes but has become even more apparent due to the pandemic.

 The success of the DeLaval VMS™ V310 continues with the addition of new innovations such as DeLaval RePro™ now integrated into a third of all our VMS™ V300s.
-Another innovation in recent years that was particularly well received during 2020 is the DeLaval Evanza™ milking cluster.“Farmers continue to produce milk as always and our aftermarket products experienced double digit growth in 2020.
-Net sales were 1.6 per cent higher than in 2019, making 2020 an unprecedented record year.”
+Another innovation in recent years that was particularly well received during 2020 is the DeLaval Evanza™ milking cluster.

 Our engineers also adapted quickly to their ‘new normal’ of working from home.
 They have managed to continue at the same pace when it comes to research and development.
 Our focus on innovation remains and the examples above illustrate this.